shams-nahid/Decentralized-Lottery-App/readme.md

 ### Verify and Publish Your Contract(Optional)

 Everything on `Ethereum Network` is public, including smart contract `byte-code`. `Byte-code` is low level stuff and very difficult to understand.
-Other wise if you `verify and publish` your `smart-contract`, then `solidity source code` will be available.
+You can publish your `solidity source code` by `verify and publish` in `ether-scan`.
 If you want more people to interact with your `smart contract`, you should `verify and publish` your `smart-contract`.

 - From [Ether Scan](https://rinkeby.etherscan.io/), search the `Transaction Hash` or `Contract Address` and go to `Contract Details` page
 - From `Contract Details`, go to `Contract` tab